nautobot/nautobot/nautobot/docs/development/templates.md

 ## Object Edit

-The base view for object addition or change is `generic/object_edit.html`.
-It does not provide any blocks for customizing the user experience.
+The base view for object addition or change is `generic/object_edit.html`, with the following blocks:

+- `form`: is the block in which the form gets rendered.
+This can be overriden to provide a custom UI or UX for form views beyond what `render_form` provides.

 ## Object Import